Advertisement

 SPAGHETTONI

-Thick spaghetti with a more substantial mouthfeel, preferred in central and southern Italy, where they eat their pasta more al dente (firmly cooked) than in northern Italy.
+Thick spaghetti with a more substantial mouthfeel, a style preferred in central and southern Italy, where they eat their pasta more al dente (firmly cooked) than in northern Italy.
 It is made into two-foot-long strands that are usually broken up before cooking.
 In Puglia, it is typically served with olive oil and fresh garlic.

-SPAETZLE
+SPÄTZLE or SPAETZLE

-SpaetzleGerman for “little sparrow,” spaetzle is a dish of tiny noodles or dumplings made with flour, eggs, water or milk, salt and sometimes a dash of nutmeg.
+Pronounced SPEHTZ-sell, spaetzle is German for “little sparrow.”
+It is a dish of tiny noodles or dumplings made with flour, eggs, water or milk, salt and sometimes a dash of nutmeg.
 The spaetzle dough is either rolled and cut into slivers or forced through a sieve or colander with large holes.
 The small pieces of dough are usually boiled before being tossed with butter or added to soups or other dishes.
 In Germany, spaetzle is served as a side dish much like potatoes or rice, and is often accompanied by a sauce or gravy.
-(Pronounced SPEHTZ-sell.)

-SPECIALTY PASTAS
+SPECIALTY PASTA

 Specialty pastas have added ingredients, such as vegetable colors and flavors, herbs and other seasonings.
 They also can have specialty shapes.
 Spinach provides a green color, carrots an orange color, beets or tomatoes a red color, black beans a brownish color and squid ink a black color.
-Common herbs and seasonings include basil, rosemary, black pepper, garlic, lemon peel and chile.
+Common herbs and seasonings include basil, black pepper, chile, garlic, lemon peel and rosemary.
 Specialty pastas are available in both dry and fresh varieties.
 Specialty shapes commemorate every holiday and every icon from cartoon characters and sports equipment to pam trees and dollar signs.
 (For examples of these, read our review of Pasta Shoppe novelty pastas.)

-STRAND PASTA
+STRAND PASTA or LONG CUTS

 STRANGOZZI

-StrozzapretiSTROZZAPRETI or STRANGLOLAPRETI
+STROZZAPRETI or STRANGLOLAPRETI

 Literally “priest stranglers” or “priest chokers,” this attractive twisted tubular pasta (pronounced STROAH-tsa-PREH-tee) was named centuries ago when it was common practice in Italy to let priests eat for free in restaurants and homes.
 According to the story, some restaurateurs wished that the “freeloaders” would choke on the pasta course before they could get to the more expensive meat and fish courses.
-The Strozzapretiapocryphal story is that they rolled a shape that might get lodged in the priest’s throat.
-Hand-rolled squares of pasta are twisted in one quick motion with open palms in opposing directions.
-It’s the perfect cut to serve your gluttonous relatives!
-Strozzapreti handmade by Rustichella d’Abruzzo are available at SalumeriaItalia.com.
+The apocryphal story is that they rolled a shape that might get lodged in the priest’s throat.

 STUFFED PASTA

-Fresh pasta sheets stuffed with a filling.
-Filling is placed on a flat sheet of pasta, another sheet is placed on top and the edges are sealed.
-Stuffed pastas are formed in a variety of shapes—squares, circles, half moons, triangles, “hats”—and are stuffed with almost any kind of filling, either single or combinations of different meats, cheeses, vegetables, seafood and herbs.
-Tube pasta, for example, can be stuffed with seasoned ricotta cheese, spinach and ricotta, spinach and almonds, mascarpone and walnuts or many other variations.
+Not all stuffed pasta is sealed: Think of shells (conchiglie) and tubes, like cannelloni and manicotti.
+These can be stuffed with seasoned ricotta cheese, spinach and ricotta, spinach and almonds, mascarpone and walnuts or many other variations.
 Stuffed pastas are meant to be dressed lightly—with butter or olive oil instead of a constructed sauce—because the filling is the center of attention.

 agnolotti Ravioli Tortellini